DavidCarricondo/mongo-project/README.md

 Of course, if the executives got Starbucks, the CEO demanded a vegetarian restaurant.
 Luckily, veggy restaurants and Starbucks are usually not far appart.
 ### ***Friday party***
 Finally, there is the tradition of going out for party on Friday evening.
 And noone wants to walk very far.
 I filtered for offices with night-clubs around.
-<p>I ended up with 15 candidates in three english cities that were scored according to a function that gives value to each category depending on how many people was affected to it</p>
+<p>I ended up with 17 candidates in three english cities that were scored according to a function that gives value to each category depending on how many people was affected to it</p>

 <img src="./OUTPUT/Map_general.png" alt="The candidates" title="The candidates" width="2000" height="500"/>

 ## **The final decision**
 According to its final score, the final venue was in **London**.
-Specifically in ***Regent Street London United Kingdom W1B4DA***
+Specifically in ***Nelson Passage London United Kingdom EC1V2QY***

 <img src="./OUTPUT/Map_detail.png" alt="The one" title="The one" width="2000" height="500"/>